Inside the very strange case of two Russian gun lovers, the NRA, and Donald Trump

 “We would like to be friends with the NRA”

 January 2014: Following the death of Kalashnikov at age 94, the Washington Times publishes an appreciation written by Torshin.
-Former NRA president Keene is the op-ed editor at the time.
+Former NRA President Keene is the op-ed editor at the time.

 April 2014: Torshin and Butina attend the NRA convention in Indianapolis, where Butina joins Keene for meetings.
 Butina later explains the purpose: “We protect gun rights in Russia, and people who are gun owners and in a situation of self-defense.”
-She adds, “we would like to be friends with NRA.”
+She adds, “We would like to be friends with NRA.”

-September 2014: Paul Erickson—a NRA member and longtime conservative Republican operative from South Dakota—attends a Right to Bear Arms meeting in Moscow with Butina.
+September 2014: Paul Erickson—an NRA member and longtime conservative Republican operative from South Dakota—attends a Right to Bear Arms meeting in Moscow with Butina.
 Erickson has known Butina at least since 2013.

 Trump to Butina: “I don’t think you’d need the sanctions”